 Long story short, many more weeks later I finally found and made contact with the son of the guy who bought our old Jeep from my Dad, and they still have it.
 They are no longer in the state, but I have exchanged e-mails with him several times and learned some pretty cool things about them.
 From what I can tell his Dad was a huge influence on them, too.
 They were also a Jeeping family and they have many great memories with that ole CJ-3B as well.
 Our Jeep went to a very deserving guy who used it for the last 40 years for adventures of his own with his family, up until his passing a few years ago.

-I have expressed my interest in buying the Jeep back if they ever decide they want to sell it.
-So, for now, it's a waiting game and this is where the reunion story will pause.
+I expressed my interest in buying the Jeep back if they ever decided they want to sell it.
+So, for now, it was a waiting game and this is where the reunion story paused.

 Thanks to Marty Hicks for the story and photos.
-Watch for the rest of Part 2 of this story whenever he gets reunited with that '64 3B. -- Derek Redmond
+Watch for the rest of the story after he gets the 3B into the shop. -- Derek Redmond

 Return to Jeep CJ-3B Owners and Photos.